joaquinmarti/rwd/readme.md

 1. Name of the media query you want to attach the callbacks to.
 2. An object with two optional properties: match and unmatch.

-### Picture polyfill
+### Picture support

-Picture polyfill adds support for responsive content images and includes a set of optional callbacks to execute code before and after changing the image, in the first load of the image and after every load event.
+rwd adds picture tag support for responsive content images and includes a set of optional callbacks to execute code before and after changing the image, in the first load of the image and after every load event.

+It's not exactly a polyfill because you will need to init by Javascript the picture support, with the advantage of setting up the callbacks.
+If you need a real picture polyfill I recommend you <a href="https://github.com/scottjehl/picturefill">Picturefill</a>.

-The markdown has two options: with src attribute or with srcset for different dpr.
+The markdown needed in rwd has two options: with src attribute or with srcset for different dpr.

 #### SRC attribute